rainlizard/Unearth/README.md

 2. Download [Godot 3.5.3](https://godotengine.org/download/archive/3.5.3-stable/) (4.0+ is unsupported)
 3. Open the project in Godot, be aware that it may take a moment for the main scene to appear

-If you submit a pull request, an automatic build will be generated for it.
+If you submit a pull request, an automatic build will be generated for it in [Actions](https://github.com/rainlizard/Unearth/actions).